squelchdesign/squelch-tabs-and-accordions-shortcodes/docs/docs/shortcodes/haccordions.md

 ### `active="0"`

 ```
-(integer) Index of the active pane.
+(integer) Index of the active panel.
 Default: 0
 Requirement: Optional
 ```